-Another useful statement we encourage DHBs to include is something like:
+Another useful statement we encourage DHBs to include would be worded along the following lines:

-PATIENT EMAIL ADDRESS FOR RECEIPT OF CLINICAL CORRESPONDENCE
+PATIENT EMAIL ADDRESS FOR RECEIVING CLINICAL CORRESPONDENCE

 Please provide your email address if you are happy for <DHB> to send your clinical correspondence via e-mail.
 We may also invite you to give us feedback about your care.
 Please advise <DHB> as soon as possible in writing if your contact information changes.